Natural vs Synthetic Fabrics—Durability Comparison

 When was polyester invented, and why?

 Polyester was invented in the early 20th century by British chemists John Rex Whinfield and James Tennant Dickson, who aimed to create a fabric that was more durable and versatile than natural fibres like cotton and wool.
 They succeeded in developing a material known for its strength, resistance to shrinking and stretching, and quick-drying properties.
 However, despite its durability, polyester poses environmental concerns because it doesn’t biodegrade, potentially lingering in landfills for up to 200 years and contributing to pollution.
+So, while it’s durable in the sense that it doesn’t wear out easily, it’s also tough on the planet.

 What Is the Difference Between Natural and Synthetic Fabrics?